 As one of the world's leading career-oriented, technological universities, RIT's goal is to prepare students for 21st century career success.

 RIT is a place where brilliant minds assemble and collaborate, where they pool together their individual talents across disciplines in service of creative projects and innovative solutions.
 It is a vibrant community teeming with students collaborating with experts and specialists; a hub of innovation and creativity.
 As one of the nation’s largest private universities, RIT has an unmatched array of specialized, career-oriented academic programs that attracts designers, artists, photographers, journalists, and filmmakers on the one hand, and scientists, engineers, computing scientists, social scientists, and entrepreneurs on the other.
-It is a launching pad for a brilliant career, and a highly unique state of mind.
-It is a perfect environment in which to pursue your passion.
-Here, the future is envisioned each day.
-And remade each day after.
+It is a launching pad for a brilliant career, and a highly unique state of mind

 The workload is legendarily daunting and "you will have to reach out and form study groups and pull all-nighters," but professors are "more than happy to help their students" and "truly take pride in helping their students become successful."
 While the material may be difficult, faculty "are willing to stay after hours, meet with the student, and hold group study/review sessions to help their students understand the material."
 The easy A is "not very common, especially in engineering classes," but "if you work hard, you will be recognized and grades will reflect that."